Passive Fire Protection

-What is Passive Fire Protection & Fire Stopping?: A Comprehensive Guide
+What is Passive Fire Protection?: A Comprehensive Guide

 Passive fire protection (PFP) is an essential component of any fire safety plan.
 It is an increasingly important element in safeguarding people and minimising damage to buildings from fire and smoke.

-Passive fire protection works by preventing the spread of fire and lowering its extremity.
+Passive fire stopping systems work by preventing the spread of fire and lowering its extremity.
 The phrase refers to a wide range of products and procedures, although it is usually used to describe materials incorporated into buildings that make them more resistant to fire.

 Fire typically spreads from one item to the next, which some PFP products attempt to tackle, and then from room to room, which things like intumescent materials try and prevent.
 Regardless of the approach taken, PFP’s fundamental objective is to limit or stop the spread of fire.